mJastrzebski6/Gauntlet-I-c64/README.md

 Engine written in a way that you can create your own map in json.
 [Map generator](https://chemik.ct8.pl/gauntlet_map_generator/)

+Disclaimer
+This is a fan-made, non-commercial recreation of the classic game "Gauntlet", originally created by Gremlin Graphics for the Commodore 64.
+All rights to the original game, including characters, storyline, and gameplay mechanics, belong to them.
+This project is not affiliated with them.
+It is intended for educational and nostalgic purposes only.

 > Made in 2022